Roxas City: Roxas Airport

-Roxas Airport has three daily flight bound to Manila, two flights by Cebu Pacific and one flight by Philippine Airlines.
-The airport also has a direct link to Mactan–Cebu International Airport in Cebu courtesy of a daily flight by Cebgo, a subsidiary of Cebu Pacific.
+Roxas Airport has three-four daily flight bound to Manila, three flights by Cebu Pacific and one flight by Philippine Airlines and Air Asia.

 Port of Culasi

 The Port of Culasi is the port serving the entire area of Roxas City and the gateway port of Northern Panay.
 This port is the trading and shipping center during the Spanish Colonialism.
 Currently, it has routes from Roxas City to Romblon, Sibuyan, Dumaguit, Cadiz, Estancia, Carles, Batangas and Manila.
 The Philippine Coast Guard-Roxas and the 1st Search and Rescue Hub of the PCG and a mini-hospital are also located here.
 In 1926, Culasi Port was built by the construction firm Pedro Siochi and Company to serve as trans-shipment point for inter-island vessel that carries vital products for the people living in Capiz, and its neighboring provinces such as Aklan and Northern Iloilo as well.

 Currently, 2 RORO vessels are operating the port namely: 2GO Travel and Starlite Ferries both are bound to Batangas.